semmel/async-mutex/README.md

 ```

 `runExclusive` schedules the supplied callback to be run once the mutex is unlocked.
-The function is expected to return a [Promises/A+](https://promisesaplus.com/)
+The function is expected to return a promise.
-compliant promise.
 Once the promise is resolved (or rejected), the mutex is released.
-`runExclusive` returns a promise that adops the state of the function result.
+`runExclusive` returns a promise that adopts the state of the function result.

 The mutex is released and the result rejected if an exception occurs during execution
 if the callback.